davidd8/davidd8.github.io/company-principles.md

 * Hire/promote from within first.
 * Spend wisely.
 Spend time on things that matter.
 Spend money on employees and perks and benefits to make them happy and productive.
 * People first.
 Look out for what the individual wants.
 The company may not be the right fit for them, and that's ok.
 People and companies change over time.
+* Flexible work environment.
+People perform better and more creatively on their own time.
 * Equal pay per role and level.
 * Performance Reviews only after profitability.
 And even then, spend as little time as possible on it.
 * Collaborative process with single-threaded decision making.